-'The Storm Is Here': Floridians' Window To Evacuate Is Closing As Irma Bears Down
+As Irma Shifts West, Powerful Winds Batter Florida Keys

 The National Weather Service Key West tweeted Saturday morning that everybody in the Keys, should "get out if you can," with a guide to "refuges of last resort."

-Miami-Dade County said that Metrobus will stop service to evacuation shelters at 2 p.m.
+Miami-Dade County said that Metrobus was to stop service to evacuation shelters at 2 p.m.
 Saturday.

 Metrobus will stop service to evacuation shelters at 2 PM on Saturday, Sept.
 9. https://t.co/iigyNICvXk— Miami-Dade County (@MiamiDadeCounty) September 9, 2017